Villa Malfatti in San Giorgio Canavese

 Villa Malfatti is ideal to host:

-- "vacationers" (we can host 13 people in winter and 25 in summer)
+- "vacationers" (we can accommodate 13 people in winter and 25 in summer)